-Guardian: An individual at least 21 years of age who has qualified as a quardian of guidance on best practice.
+Guardian: An individual at least 21 years of age who has qualified as a guardian of a minor or incapacitated person pursuant to appointment by a parent or by the court.
+The term includes a limited, emergency, and temporary substitute guardian but not a guardian ad litem.51 guidance on best practice.